 Because of its location in one of America’s innovation hubs and its visionary programs to facilitate successful startup activity, QB3 attracts attention from the global entrepreneurial community.
-In response, we have created a program with three components.

-QB3 works with individual country or regional clients to tailor a training program that fits their needs.
+QB3 works with individual national or regional clients to tailor a training program that fits their needs.
 If required, QB3 will explore setting up a satellite program with the client.
 To illustrate how such programs might work we describe the following examples:

 Selected students, under the guidance of the Rosenman Institute, are trained in the development and marketing of medical devices, culminating in the launch of startup companies.